BBualdo/Life-is-a-Game/README.md

 23. Refactored ```EditMissionForm``` and created separate Zod Schema to fit current data expected and returned from API.
 Updating missions works.
 24. Refactored deleting missions.
 25. Refactored toggling subtasks' completion.
+26. Refactored completing mission.

+#### NOTE: Every operation sends requests to API and updates the data in Database, however to prevent redundant data fetching after each update I'm using Redux-Persist to update UI.
+After user logout Redux I'm clearing all information, so after logging in fresh data is fetched and saved in Redux again.

 ### 🧰 Built with